We define cultural capital as the knowledge needed to fully appreciate and participate in all aspects of life.

 We aim to realise cultural capital through all aspects of the curriculum – exposing students to a large variety of subject areas and arts; promoting character-building qualities that lead to creating well-rounded, global citizens, and of course the more typical expectations of education, which is to provide young people with recognised and meaningful qualifications that will open up doors to paths in later life.

 A practical example of this is the weekly storytimes held for each year group.
-All children are exposed to classic literature (Enid Blyton, Roald Dahl, Jill Tomlinson, Anne Fine and Dick King-Smith) and watch recorded classical music.
+All children are exposed to classic literature (Enid Blyton, Roald Dahl, Jill Tomlinson, Anne Fine and Dick King-Smith) and watch recorded classical music, making such experiences and vocabulary a normative part of their week.